Internships

 • Initial meeting and project discussion (2 hours)

-• Literature review identifying and describing key research gaps at the intersection of food waste and apartment/highrise living (30 hours)
+• Literature review identifying and describing key research issues on the BTR section internationally (20 hours)

 The intern is encouraged to meet the researchers on campus at the start of the project.
-This subject would suit a 2nd or 3rd year student with an eye for detail, and a keen and demonstrated interest in housing and/or waste research.
+This subject would suit a 2nd or 3rd year student with an eye for detail, and a keen and demonstrated interest in housing and urban research.

 This subject provides academic credit to accompany the work placement (internship) which is on occasion organised by students with the permission of the Discipline Leader PAIS, in conjunction with the Head of Students for the School.